 Pipe2016: Gas analyzes steady, one-dimensional, isothermal flow for ideal and non-ideal variable density gases.

-Darcy Weisbach equations and Ideal Gas law are used to describe pressure-temperature density relationships in Pipe2016: Gas.
+Darcy Weisbach equations and the Ideal Gas law are used to describe pressure-temperature density relationships.
 Non-Ideal Gas and Constant Density Gas analyses are also available.
-Mass flow calculation is used to calculate velocity.
+Mass-flow calculation is used to determine velocity.